Lake Panorama History

 Members of the Guthrie Center and Panora Lions Clubs discussed the idea of building a dam and lake on the Middle Raccoon River as early as 1931.

-Today Lake Panorama is the largest private lake in Iowa with 1,400 acres of lake surface and more than 30 miles of shoreline.
+Today Lake Panorama is the largest private lake in Iowa with 1,160 acres of lake surface within the development and more than 30 miles of shoreline.
 So far, about 1,000 residences have been built at the lake.
 The Lake Panorama Association now represents more than 1,750 member/property owners.